filecoin-project/filecoin-docs/content/en/basics/interplanetary-consensus/hierarchical-consensus/index.md

 The IGA is an actor that contains all IPC-related information and logic associated with a subnet that needs to be replicated in the subnet itself.
 The ISA is the IGA’s parent-side counterpart; that is, it is deployed to a subnet’s parent and contains all data and logic associated with the particular child subnet.

-The [actors](https://github.com/consensus-shipyard/ipc-actors) are currently implemented in Rust and provided as built-in wasm actors in [Spacenet]({{< relref "networks/spacenet/details">}}).
-We are currently working on an Solidity implementation.
+The [actors](https://github.com/consensus-shipyard/ipc-actors) are currently implemented in Rust and provided as built-in WASM actors in [Spacenet]({{< relref "networks/spacenet/details">}}).
+We are currently working on a Solidity implementation.

 ## Eudico